Mastercard/bundle-client-reference-app/README.md

 > Case 3: [ADD PRODUCT(S) ENROLMENT FOR USER ](https://developer.mastercard.com/documentation/bundle-enablement#patch-add-product)

-  - The Bundle Profile API allows to add a user account to the Product (s).
+  - The Bundle Profile API allows to add Product (s) for a specific user passsed in the API Endpoint.
   - For field level information, refer to model classes.

     | URL | Method | Request | Response |